OlivierSohn/hamazed/BACKLOG.md

 - find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, use a thread_local boolean saying if we hold a lock or not.

-- when the key release event is received, we still have to wait for the next compute for the release to take effect.

-To avoid this lag, we could perform the compute on "just the buffer we need now", in the audio callback. (we need to pass "nComputedFrames" to the computes lambdas)

-hence, consummed_frames can be removed from the class, and we start at the 0 position on each new callback call. and this would simplify the code when inserting a compute, because we would not have to catch up.

-To optimize performance, we can chose min latencies such that a multiple of 16 frames is asked at every callback.

-- a commented line should not count for a blank line in systems.
+- music notation : a commented line should not count for a blank line in systems.

-- make the audio latency user configurable.

 - swan lake act2 n.10 scene (moderato)
 http://www.kunstderfuge.com/tchaikovsky.htm